thomasyuan8888/Stable-Diffusion-WebUI-CPU/README.md

-# Stable Diffusion WebUI CPU
+# Run Stable Diffusion WebUI with only CPU, No GPU required

 The sd.webui.cpuzip is a binary distribution for people who want to try Stable Diffusion on a Windows PC without a GPU.